-How can I keep my home safe this holiday season?
+How can I keep my home safe in 2020?

 - Be certain the damper or flue is open before starting a fire.
 Keeping the damper or flue open until the fire is out will draw smoke out of the house.
 The damper can be checked by looking up into the chimney with a flashlight or mirror.
 Do not close the damper until the embers have completely stopped burning.